 reported that the OECD gathered statistics from 29 developed countries to assess how various forms of ‘non-standard’ employment were affecting rising income disparity.

 The OECD’s results showed that ‘non-standard’ work has grown much faster than traditional employment following the 2008 economic crash.
 Although the likelihood is that this has kept more people in the labour force, starting out by earning less can impact a worker’s long-term earning potential.
 This is leading to rising pay inequality.

 In spite of its findings, the OECD said that it is not necessarily a good idea to eliminate these types of employment.
 This is because the services’ offerings allow people to work flexibly and on their own terms, which is beneficial for obvious reasons.

-The Post reported that the organisation suggested that governments look to help non-traditional workers increase their earning potential by ensuring that temporary work is compensated at the same rate as permanent work for the same tasks.
+reported that the organisation suggested that governments look to help non-traditional workers increase their earning potential by ensuring that temporary work is compensated at the same rate as permanent work for the same tasks.
 It was also suggested that governments should restructure safety nets to cater for people who may not receive benefits like health insurance from a steady employer.

 The OECD report outlined a trade that will increase opportunities for people to access regular jobs if they wish to.
 It was suggested that countries with the strongest protections for workers in traditional jobs tend to have the highest numbers of non-standard work.
 This implies that making work great for some can have consequences for the rest.